CjKhaled/roost-frontend/README.md

 - For new features or issues: `feature/feature_name`

 ### 3. Installation
-Install project dependencies by running the appropriate install command: npm install
+Install project dependencies by running npm install

 ### 4. Starting the Frontend Server
-Ensure that the backend server is running on your machine, then start the frontend server: npm run dev
+Ensure that the backend server is running on your machine, then start the frontend server with npm run dev

 ## Development Workflow